 - Connectivity Type: HDMI, VGA

-The HP 22f is a stylish monitor that provides high-quality images from a full HD display.
+The Packard Bell M21500 is a stylish monitor that provides high-quality images from a full HD display.
 It exhibited vivid colors, and the 1920 x 1080 screen resolution worked well for photo and video editing.
-The reliable refresh rate of 60 Hertz and 5 ms response time meant it was good enough to be a basic gaming monitor.
+The reliable refresh rate of 75 Hertz and 5 ms response meant it was good enough to be a basic gaming monitor.

-One drawback is that it’s not wall mountable, but the seamless design means it worked well in a multi-monitor setup if you get two monitors.
-Overall the FHD monitor display was flawless, with multiple input methods like HDMI and VGA ports.
-Thanks to its modest price tag, we found it a fantastic low-cost option for a good work monitor.
+This display is VESA compatible and the seamless design means it works well in a multi-monitor setup if you get two monitors.
+Overall, the FHD monitor display was flawless, with multiple input methods like HDMI and VGA ports.
+Thanks to its modest price tag, we found it a top contender for the best monitor for office work.

 - AMD FreeSync Technology prevents lag or stripes